Is your property type stopping you from getting a mortgage?

 This is a type of Torrens title which commonly refers to unit, apartment or townhouse properties.

-Strata titles define the property as the airspace occupied by each unit, with common areas such as gardens and stairwells that are shared by each owner.
+Strata title, similar to a group title define the property as the airspace occupied by each unit, with common areas such as gardens and stairwells that are shared by each owner.

 A strata corporation is set up to handle maintenance of common areas and insurance of the buildings.